How to become a health service manager

 Apprenticeship

-You could gain relevant skills and knowledge for this job through a Chartered manager degree apprenticeship.
+You could get relevant skills and knowledge for this job by doing a Chartered Manager Level 6 Degree Apprenticeship.

-This typically takes 4 years to complete as a mix of learning in the workplace and off-the-job study at an approved university.
+This typically takes 4 years to complete and is a mix of learning in the workplace and off-the-job study at an approved university.

 Entry requirements